 Reiki for Cats & the People Who Love Them

-As told to Pamela Miles by Carole Wilbourn, a pioneer of cat therapy, whose practice is based in New York City.
+As told to Pamela Miles by Carole Wilbourn, a pioneer of cat therapy, whose practice helping cats and the people who love them is based in New York City.

 As soon as I placed my hands on Connie’s head, Winni wobbled onto her lap, purring steadily.
 Connie was delighted.
 “Winni wants to be part of the action, and my Winni has discerning taste,” said Connie.